REFUGEES OVERCOMING TRAUMA

 COLLATERAL REPAIR PROJECT

-Filmed and edited for Collateral Repair Project, a small NGO in Amman, Jordan, highlighting their emergency assistance programs and community center for urban refugees from Iraq, Syria, and Sudan.
+Filmed and edited for Collateral Repair Project, a local NGO in Amman, Jordan, highlighting their emergency assistance programs and community center for urban refugees from Iraq, Syria, and Sudan.

 DISABILITY RIGHTS IN JORDAN